manuel12/productivity-app/README.md

 ## Known issues:

-- When completing a number of todos the number of "Completed today" displayed in statistics goes up (Say for example user completes 3 todos then on "Completed today" should display a 3).
-But if the same todos are set to uncompleted(clicking the check icon again) the number of "Completed today" does not decrease(If the 3 previously completed todos are all set to uncompleted the "Completed today" should display 0.
-It doesn't).

-- When creating todos with the same text ("Feed the cats") and then proceeding to delete them by clicking on the "X" button, sometimes after clicking "X" instead of only the selected todo disappearing, all the preceeding todos with the same text disappear.
-Then if the user reloads the page the preceeding todos are displayed again.
+- When creating todos with the same text ('Feed the cats') and then proceeding to delete them by clicking on the 'X' button, after clicking 'X' instead of only the selected todo disappearing, all the preceeding todos with the same text disappear, and then if the user reloads the page the preceeding todos are displayed again.

-## Installation
+## Installation & Running App

 For installing the Django application clone the repository and cd inside the directory